shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 into multiple data sources.
 We are going to introduce this in the next couple of labs.

 - **Data Pipeline:** This is an orchestration tool.
 Activities can be orchestrated to extract, transform, and ingest data.
-We will be using Data Pipeline to execute Dataflow Gen2 activity which in turn will perform extraction, transformation, and ingestion.
+We will be using Data Pipeline to execute Dataflow Gen2 activity, which in turn will perform extraction, transformation, and ingestion.

-We will start by creating a Shortcut to ingest data into a Lakehouse from ADLS Gen2 data source.
+We will start by creating a Shortcut to ingest data into a Lakehouse from an ADLS Gen2 data source.
 Once ingested, we are going to use Visual query views to transform it.

 By the end of this lab, you will have learned: